-The Fund consists of three portions managed by different subadvisers acting independently with respect to the assets of the Fund they manage.
+The Fund consists of two portions managed by different subadvisers acting independently with respect to the assets of the Fund they manage.
 NFA is the Fund's investment adviser and, subject to the approval of the Board of Trustees of Nationwide Variable Insurance Trust (the "Trust"), selects the Fund's subadvisers and monitors their performance on an ongoing basis.
 NFA also determines the amount of Fund assets to allocate to each subadviser.
 NFA has chosen the Fund's current subadvisers because they approach investing in stocks of mid-cap companies in a different manner from each other.
-For example, as of the date of this Prospectus, one subadviser attempts to purchase stocks of companies that are temporarily out of favor and hold each stock until it has returned to favor in the market, another subadviser uses a combination of quantitative and qualitative methods to assess a company's valuation and attractiveness, and the third subadviser uses two screening models that attempt to identify those stocks with the greatest profit potential and attempts to preclude investments in financially unsound companies.
+For example, as of the date of this Prospectus, one subadviser attempts to purchase stocks of companies that are temporarily out of favor and hold each stock until it has returned to favor in the market, and the other subadviser uses a combination of quantitative and qualitative methods to assess a company's valuation and attractiveness.
 In allocating assets between the subadvisers, NFA seeks to increase diversification among securities and investment styles in order to potentially increase the possibility for investment return and reduce risk and volatility.